Orcomp/Boxstarter/Readme.md

 - Get latest Windows ISO and burn on disc.
 (See Re-Install Windows section below.
 Use "Create Windows 10 installation media".
 This can take several hours!).
 - Pre-download necessary drivers (Chocolatey will install the "Dell command update", which is all we need).
 - Keep Windows Enterprise license handy
+- When re-installing windows delete and reformat the OS drive.
+(Figure this out first by typing "Disk management" at the command line).
+- Make sure to use the same Username to match LACIE backup server.

 ## Install